What Is Geofencing And How Does It Work?….Location Based Software

 A geofence is an area around a single GPS coordinate or a shape created by drawing lines between three or more GPS coordinates.
 The phone’s GPS location is compared to the geofence areas in the system to determine if the user is inside or outside a geofence.

 GPS (Global Positioning System) and geofencing are two different but related technologies used in location-based services.
 GPS is a satellite-based navigation system that enables precise determination of a device or user’s location on the Earth’s surface.
 It uses a network of satellites to provide real-time position tracking, allowing users to determine their coordinates and navigate to a specific destination.
-On the other hand, geofencing is a technology that utilizes GPS, cellular data, or Wi-Fi signals to create virtual boundaries, or geofences, around specific geographic areas.
+On the other hand, geofencing is a technology that utilizes GPS, cellular data, or Wi-Fi signals to create virtual boundaries or geofences around specific geographic areas.

 Geofences are used to trigger predefined actions or alerts when a device or user enters or exits the defined area.
 These actions can include sending notifications, activating certain functions or features, or capturing data related to user behavior.
-In summary, GPS is a navigation system that provides accurate location information, while geofencing uses this location data to create virtual
+In summary, GPS is a navigation system that provides accurate location information, while geofencing uses this location data to create a virtual perimeter.

 Why do businesses use geofencing?